Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 ### sendCustomParameters

-Send the custom parameters on an ongoing call.
+Send the custom parameters on an ongoing call to the server.
+The server may either consume the headers or relay them to another endpoint, depending on how the server is configured.

-A Call's custom parameters are a property of the Call's [CallObject][31], which can be retrieved using the [call.getById][21] or [call.getAll][20] APIs.
+A Call's custom parameters are a property of the Call's [CallObject][29], which can be retrieved using the [call.getById][21] or [call.getAll][20] APIs.

-To change or remove the custom parameters on a call, use the [call.setCustomParameters][29] API.
+To change or remove the custom parameters on a call, use the [call.setCustomParameters][26] API.

 **Parameters**